 - 29 May 2023

 - 27 Nov 2023

 Start your career with Curtin’s globally recognised courses and extensive industry connections.
-Through OUA, our online courses offer an interactive and collaborative learning experience that gets you the same degree as if you studied on campus.
+Through OUA, their online courses offer an interactive and collaborative learning experience that gets you the same degree as if you studied on campus.
 Curtin is a global university with a vibrant culture of innovation and collaboration and is ranked in the top one per cent of universities worldwide.

 At the completion of this subject students will be able to:

-- select appropriate methods of applying specialised techniques.
+- select appropriate methods of applying specialised techniques

 Note: Level 2 subjects normally assume a moderate level of prior knowledge in the area, eg from completing all Level 1 subjects or relevant experience.

 - Other requirements - Admission to degree required.

 In this subject, students will examine advanced techniques and methodologies used in construction works, such as deep excavations, basement construction, dewatering, retaining walls, soil stabilisation, underpinning, structural concrete, temporary support and demolition.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.